abs0luty/gleam-tutorial/src/what-is-gleam.md

 # What is Gleam?

-Gleam is a friendly language for building type-safe, scalable systems!

-It compiles to [Erlang](http://www.erlang.org/) (or JavaScript) and has straightforward interop with other BEAM languages such as Erlang, Elixir, and LFE.
+**Gleam** is a modern, friendly programming language for building type-safe and scalable systems.
+It compiles to [Erlang](http://www.erlang.org/) and JavaScript, and integrates seamlessly with other BEAM languages like Erlang, Elixir, and LFE.

-For more information see the Gleam website: [https://gleam.run](https://gleam.run).

-Hello world written in Gleam:
+A simple Gleam program looks like this:

 ```gleam
 import gleam/io